ciwan-aram/shiftuns/README.md

 # shiftuns
-An App for managing shifts at your workplace, focused on restaurants, cafes, bars and clubs!
+An App for managing shifts at your workplace, focused on restaurants, cafes, bars and clubs!!